zwiebert/tronferno-mcu/README.md

     * ... continue until  you have added your new central unit to all shutters you want
     * instead of pressing the set-button on the shutter you can use the code written on the shutter motor
     * send a=9xxxxx    (where xxxxx is the hexadecimal code)

+ Building it for ATMEGA328P ist similar:

+  Hardware
+    * Arduino Nano Board (Clone)
+    * RF Receiver on D7
+    * RF Transmitter on D2

  Too complicated and useless?
 I currently work on a GUI for android to work on top of the command line interface.

+ The latitude and longitude configuration is required by astro function.
+But its currently disabled and a predefined table is used instead.
+Can be changed in user/main/astro.c  Enable math_write_astro().
+But the data it generates is probably wrong at the moment.